 - In a very clean and dry bowl, beat the egg whites till they start looking like foam.
 (You can use either an electric beater or your stand mixer.)

-- At this juncture, add in powdered sugar and beat again for 3 to 4 minutes until you have medium-stiff peaks.
+- Now add in sugar and beat again for 3 to 4 minutes until you have soft peaks.

 Prep the pan and the tray